 Skin conditions, digestive issues, and chronic diseases are all potential culprits for this common yet embarrassing problem.

 So you’re really itchy—in one of the most private and difficult to talk about places on your body.
-And while it may feel mortifying to even type the words “anal itching” into your search engine, it’s actually a common problem.
+And while it may feel mortifying to even type the words “anal itching” or "itchy butthole" into your search engine, it’s actually a common problem.
 The “it” we’re referring to is pruritis ani, the technical term for irritation around the anus that causes the desire to scratch.

 If you’re suffering from an itchy butt, the first thing to know is that it’s most likely a symptom of another issue—not a disease or condition in itself.
 And because itching can lead to scratching, tiny cuts, pain, and swelling, it’s important to get to the bottom (no pun intended) of the problem.
 Here are some of the common causes of itchy butt, and how you can find relief.

 In many cases, itching in the perianal region (around the anus) has to do with how a person is wiping after a bowel movement.
 Not wiping well enough can leave behind fecal matter and moisture, Brian Kim, MD, co-director of the Center for the Study of Itch at Washington University School of Medicine, tells Health.
 This is more commonly the case in young children or in older adults with mobility issues, as opposed to healthy adults.

 On the other hand, too much wiping—or the wrong kind of wiping—can also lead to irritation and itching.
 Parswa Ansari, MD, assistant professor of surgery at the Donald and Barbara School of Medicine at Hofstra/Northwell in New York, refers to this common problem as “overzealous hygiene.”